Working in Retirement

 Retired

-A pension recipient is a person who receives an earnings-related pension based on their own working life.
+A person who receives an earnings-related pension based on their own working life.
 Although people who draw a partial old-age pension are not considered retired, they are considered retired in this statistics.

 Disability pension

-The disability pension can be granted as a fixed-term cash rehabilitation allowance or a pension valid until further notice, in which case it has not been determined when it will end.
-A cash rehabilitation benefit is a fixed-term disability pension that can be granted when the rehabilitee’s ability to work is expected to improve as a result of treatment or rehabilitation.
-The cash rehabilitation allowance can also be granted to the amount of the partial pension.
-The cash rehabilitation allowance is here counted as a disability pension.
+The disability pension can be granted as a temporary rehabilitation allowance or a pension valid until further notice, in which case it has not been determined when it will end.
+A temporary disability pension (also called a cash rehabilitation benefit) is a fixed-term disability pension that can be granted when the rehabilitee’s ability to work is expected to improve because of treatment or rehabilitation.
+The temporary disability pension can also be granted to the amount of the partial pension.
+The temporary disability pension is here counted as a disability pension.

 The disability pension may be awarded either to the amount of a full pension or a partial pension.
 A person drawing a disability pension has the right to work within the scope of their remaining work ability.
 When drawing a full disability pension, the earnings from work must be less than 40 per cent of the stabilised average earnings.
 A full disability pension is converted into a partial disability pension if the earnings from work exceed 40 per cent but are no more than 60 per cent of the stabilized income level before drawing a disability pension.
 Pension payments may be interrupted if the earnings exceed the earnings limits.